 Sports rage prevention

-Sport rage can come in many forms – an unruly parent abusing an official, a player punching another player, or a spectator shouting racial taunts.
+Sport rage can come in many forms – an angry parent abusing an official, a player punching another player, or a spectator shouting racial taunts.

 These moments of madness can result in serious injuries, disciplinary action and even lifetime bans.